chrif/chrome-telusquebec/README.md

-# Telus Quebec Enhancement
+# Enhancements to an ISP's website (Telus)

 ## Chrome extension

-This extension enriches user experience on the [Telus Quebec website](https://www.telusquebec.com/).
+This extension enriches user experience on the website of an ISP from Quebec (Telus).
+This extension is not approved by Telus.

 ### Features